Scribble scrabble.

 Camera Info

-I shoot on a Nikon D750 with a 35f/1.8 lens, or on my Samsung Note 20 Ultra.
-Pictures edited in Lighroom Mobile or VSCO
+I shoot on a Nikon D750 with a 35f/1.8 lens, a Fujifilm x100v, or my Samsung Note 20 Ultra.
+Pictures are edited in Lightroom Mobile or VSCO